Twenty-One Kilohertz (2026)

 With its unique frequency, the 52-hertz whale sings far outside the hearing range of other whales (15–20 Hz), which is why it has come to be known as “the loneliest whale in the world.”

 In a present marked by the outbreak of war and the persistent threat of nuclear escalation, systematically controlled violence increasingly shapes and destroys human lives.
-Twenty-One Kilohertz brings together personal material from my private archive with documentary recordings of violence and war from Iran.

 Exhibition view of “Twenty-One Kilohertz”, Installation, Academy of Fine Arts Mainz (DE), 2026